Common Data Format (CDF): A Standardized Format for Match-Data in Football (Soccer): Data about Football Matches

 \subsection{Tracking Data}

 Tracking data record the positions of the players and the ball multiple times per second \cite{Taberner2020}.
 The number of recordings per second is often referred to as the frame rate.
-Initial tracking systems record the location of a player (or referee) in 2D (i.e., x/y plane) based on the player's center of mass.
+Initial tracking systems recorded the location of a player (or referee) in 2D (i.e., x/y plane) based on the player's center of mass, or center of trunk (in the case of upper mounted wearables).
+Henceforth this is referred to as center of body, as the player's mass is rarely if ever calculated and thus is biomechanically inappropriate to use in this context.
 The position of the ball is often recorded with an additional z-coordinate that provides its height relative to the pitch surface.
-Newer approaches also record 3D positions for players, often augmented to include the location of various limbs such as a player's head, hands, feet, hips etc. This data is sometimes referred to as skeletal tracking data, or limb tracking data.
+Newer approaches also record 3D positions for players, often augmented to include the location of various limbs (further referred to as landmarks) such as a player's head, hands, feet, hips etc. This data is sometimes referred to as skeletal tracking data, or limb tracking data.
 Tracking data can be acquired in several different ways: \begin{description} \item[Fixed Cameras] Providers can install cameras in fixed locations in the stadium, typically in its roof.
 This is done in such a way to ensure a high coverage (i.e., that all players are almost always in view of one camera).
 Such data is typically not shared outside of a specific competition such as a particular league or tournament (Champions League, World Cup). \item[Mobile Cameras] For cup-competitions, national team matches, or stadiums without an appropriate roof infrastructure, mobile tracking systems are installed for single matches.
 Such camera systems are typically installed in central positions (extension of the midline) at the highest possible spot on the tribune (e.g., in press-boxes, on scaffolding). \item[Broadcast Tracking] Positions are collected by analyzing data collected for broadcast.
 This has the advantage of having a wider availability, i.e., it is possible to acquire for most matches without requiring exclusive access to stadiums.
 But it has the disadvantage that not all players are visible (i.e., in frame) all the time.
 Moreover, some moments of the match may lack tracking data due to the broadcaster showing a replay, stadium shot, or close up of a player.
 These disadvantages are sometimes overcome by exchanging broadcast footage for in stadium wide-angle scouting feed (although this can introduce other issues, such as more difficult jersey number recognition), or by bespoke software that predicts the location of players that are not in frame. \item[Local/Global Positioning System (LPS/GNSS)] GNSS-wearables track players by using satellite signals to determine their position relative to the earth surface (i.e., longitude and latitude coordinates).
 LPS uses ground-based receivers and radio frequency signals emitted by player-worn tags for more precise positions relative to these anchors (i.e. relative to the pitch surroundings).
 GNSS is versatile and widely used especially for physical data, while LPS offers higher accuracy and is better suited for detailed analysis in controlled environments.
 Within the last FIFA World-Cups, LPS systems has especially established accurate ball tracking.
 A benefit of both systems is that players are clearly identified all the time.
 However, especially GNSS systems require a direct visibility to a certain number of satellites, which cannot be ensured across all football stadiums.